 Caaisho questions the way the Danish integration system is put together and questions its usefulness.
 Compared to the participants arriving in Denmark many years ago, a completely different picture was given; "Wow, back then I experienced it (coming to Denmark) as something positive, it wasn't like it is now.
 Back then we didn't have problems.
-Mm it was nothing compared to to the participant of the problems.
-Mm it was nothing compared to the participant of the par the media and the unease today."
+Mm it was nothing compared to the media and the unease today."
 (Xoriya) The impact of media today is seen as something which increases the negative view on migrants.
 The number of migrants having increased rapidly over the past decades is also referred to as an explanation of the unease in society;